JonKing93/pfdf/docs/guide/watershed/watershed.rst

 .. admonition:: DEM Resolution

     Many of the hazard assessment models in pfdf were calibrated using data from a 10 meter DEM.
 As such, we recommend using a 10 meter DEM for standard applications of the models.
-See also `Smith et al., (2019) <https://doi.org/10.5194/esurf-7-475-2019>`_ for a discussion of the effects of DEM resolution on topographic analysis.
+Read `Smith et al., (2019) <https://doi.org/10.5194/esurf-7-475-2019>`_ for a discussion of the effects of DEM resolution on topographic analysis.

 .. admonition:: Georeferencing